 3.2.1.
-Authority Consultation and Application for Authorisation in terms of GN No R385 of 2006 commenting authority for the project.
+Authority Consultation and Application for Authorisation in terms of GN No R385 of 2006 authority for this proposed project.
+As the project falls within the Limpopo Province, the Limpopo Department of Economic Development, Environment and Tourism (DEDET) will act as a commenting authority for the project.
 Consultation with these authorities has been undertaken throughout the Scoping process.
 This consultation has included the following:

-As Eskom is a Statutory body (i.e. an Organ of State), the National Department of Environmental Affairs and Tourism (DEAT) will act as the relevant competent authority for this proposed project.
-As the project falls within the Gauteng Province, the Gauteng Department of Agriculture, Conservation and Environment (GDACE) will act as a
+As Eskom is a Statutory body (i.e. an Organ of State), the National Department of Environmental Affairs and Tourism (DEAT) will act as the relevant competent

-- " Pre-application consultation regarding the proposed project and the EIA process to be undertaken. - Submission of an application for authorisation to DEAT, with a copy submitted to GDACE.
-These application was approved and the reference numbers 12/12/20/1470 (Apollo-Verwoerdburg substation and 2x loop-in power lines).
-Authorisation was thus granted to continue with the Scoping Phase of the project. - " A consultation meeting with DEAT and the City of Tshwane Metropolitan Municipality has taken place to discuss the proposed project. - " Follow-up consultation with DEAT and GDACE once the final scoping report has been submitted in order to discuss the alternatives identified, public consultation process undertaken and the issues identified for consideration in the EIA process.
+- " Pre-application consultation regarding the proposed project and the EIA process to be undertaken - " Submission of an application for authorisation to DEAT, with a copy submitted to DEDET.
+This application was approved and the reference numbers 12/12/20/1187 (substation and turn-in lines) and 12/12/20/1140 (transmission lines).
+Authorisation was thus granted to continue with the Scoping Phase of the project. - " A consultation meeting with DEAT and DEDET once the final scoping report has been submitted to DEAT in order to discuss the proposed project, alternatives identified, public consultation process undertaken and the issues identified for consideration in the EIA process.

-A record of all authority consultation undertaken within the Scoping Phase is included within Appendix B.
+A record of all authority consultation undertaken within the Scoping Phase is included within Appendix A.